Digitaria porrecta

-Digitaria porrecta, commonly known as finger panic grass, is a species of perennial grass (Poaceae).
+Digitaria porrecta, commonly known as finger panic grass, is an Australian species of perennial grass (Poaceae).

 Description

 Digitaria porrecta grows up to 60 cm tall and has linear leaves that range from 5–15 cm in length.
 Its ligules are 2–3 mm long and its racemes are up to 30 cm long.

 Distribution

 The species is native to Queensland and New South Wales, Australia.

 In Queensland, it occurs in the town of Nebo (south-west of Mackay).
 Additionally, it occurs in the Central Highlands and from Jandowae to Warwick.

 In New South Wales, it occurs from Graman and Croppa Creek to the Liverpool Plains near Coonabarabran.

 Conservation

 The species is listed as rare by the Nature Conservation Act 1992.
 As for most plants in this area, threats to Digitaria porrecta include loss of habitat from bushfires and urban expansion, trampling from grazing livestock, and invasive grasses such as Chloris gayana (Rhodes grass) and Urochloa panicoides (liverseed grass).